It’all about YOU!

 (finding senior programmers is not easy – demonstrated by picture of kid with light Jedi like sward in hand).

-After Joe there was totally different story by Kristine Halvorson, related to Web Content.
+Kristine Halvorson, related to Web Content.
 Although I don’t think many guys from audience found her speech really interesting (I don’t think developers really care about content), her speech was really original and effective.
 Kristine also had problems with her presentation, but unlike Yahoo guy she didn’t want to continue till backed guys didn’t fix the problem (meanwhile she made them look really funny).
 After her speech Kristine asked audience why do we have so little females in hall, which was introduction to their talk about that “issue”.

 After they ended Aza Raskin from Mozilla took the stage to tell us about all those great little things Mozilla Lab is preparing for us.
 He was talking about Ubiquity, kind of Firefox add on which would allow you to do many things, like changing content on pages you’re visiting often (like you could easily replace Google logo with your own ad), and many other things.
 Unfortunately backed guys screwed it again so Aza also stayed without his presentation and had to leave the stage and finish it at the end of show.